Latest tribunal judgments.

 Award

-The claimant presented a claim for unlawful wage deductions.
-The respondent failed to present a valid response on time.
-The tribunal found the respondent made unauthorised deductions by failing to pay for work done in March and June 2025 and for unpaid holiday entitlement.
+The claimant brought a claim for unlawful wage deductions.
+The respondent failed to present a response, resulting in Rule 22(3) applying.
+The tribunal found the claim well-founded and ordered the respondent to pay £43 net and £2,500 gross in respect of unauthorised wage deductions.

 Unlawful Deduction